• Skip to primary navigation

 • Facebook

-My Tater Tot Breakfast Poutine has crispy tater tots covered in scrambled eggs, smooth country gravy, and cheese.
-Then it's topped off with crispy bacon bits and chopped chives.
+My Tater Tot Breakfast Skillet is a fun play on poutine with crispy tater tots covered in scrambled eggs, smooth country gravy, and cheese.
+Then it's topped off with crispy bacon bits or sausage (or both!) and chopped chives.
 Oh my.
+I dare you to find a more delicious tater tot breakfast casserole recipe!

 I want tater tots 24/7, so that was an easy pick.
 Country gravy screams breakfast to me (check out my Country Benedict or Chicken Fried Steak Sandwiches), so that was an easy transition.
-Hello, scrambled eggs, welcome to the gang.
+Hello, creamy scrambled eggs, welcome to the gang.
 And there's no party to which I wouldn't invite bacon, so it can jump on board.
 All the best ingredients are assembling.
-Let's go!
+Your weekend brunch just leveled up!

 Jump to: